Click a link or scroll below to read about volunteer opportunities in our:

 Veterinary Technician. – Assist with spay/neuter clinics held Sunday mornings twice a month.
 This position requires previous experience or training.
 Must meet with our veterinarian to confirm qualifications.

-Volunteer Recruitment and Retention – Organize casual events for volunteers to meet and socialize every six weeks or so.
+Volunteer Coordination Team – Organize casual events for volunteers to meet and socialize every six weeks or so.
 Assist the volunteer coordinator by following up with new volunteers to make sure they have found a job that suits them.